Win A $2,500 Natural Life Scholarship!

 Natural Life and Girl Talk will award one applicant a $2,500 cash scholarship to aid with her college career.
 Additionally, five chosen leaders will receive inspiring Natural Life treasures for their college room worth $200.

 It's never too late to start a chapter!
-Find out more information on that here!
+Contact via email for additional information: email@example.com!
 Not only is it so rewarding for both you and the girls you mentor, it's a great way to build leadership skills... and it looks awesome on your resume!

 Application Cycle Begins: October 15, 2016